andre-larsson/jekyll-TeXt-theme/_posts/2021-02-11-housing-prices-kaggle.md

 With catboost, which is a gradient boosting method specializing on categorical/mixed data, developed by [https://en.wikipedia.org/wiki/Yandex](Yandex), even better results were possible, out-of-the-box.

-As I was impressed with the performance, I will give a quick introduction on how to install and run a catboost model in this Addendum.
+As I was impressed with the performance, I will give a quick introduction on how to install and run a catboost model here.

 ## Installation